bb3l/Maryland-Education-By-County/README.md

-Flipped the coordinate so that the county names don't overlap and are easy to read.
+I flipped the coordinate so that the county names don't overlap and make it easy to read.

 <img width="772" alt="plot2" src="https://user-images.githubusercontent.com/124946694/235267682-f3f3d67c-bf2c-4f2e-828a-ceeccdc99665.PNG">

-Reordered the counties by descending number of garduates.
+I then reordered the counties by descending number of garduates.

 <img width="770" alt="plot3" src="https://user-images.githubusercontent.com/124946694/235267754-a1d0c6bb-37d1-4ac1-93e4-aa3cd4a25d53.PNG">

-Now I got this , but what will it tell the couple ?
-It would not really help them in making their decision.
-So I decided to look at graduations percentages to get a better idea.
-I looked at both the high school and college degree percentage.
+I have a graph, but it may not be useful for the couple's decision-making process.
+Therefore, I analyzed graduation percentages to provide them with more valuable information.
+I examined both high school and college degree percentages to get a better idea.

 <img width="767" alt="plot5" src="https://user-images.githubusercontent.com/124946694/235268305-108fc18c-160b-4d32-8007-8ec4052d2120.PNG">